360Appz/Data-Science-Machine-Learning/Monterey/README.md

 # Summary/Business Problem
 Weather forecast is an important aspect of everyday life.
 At a macro/institutional leve,forecasting helps to predict future climate expectations that may affect the area or country.
-At a micro level, which affects the everyday person, forecasting helps people to plan their activities which may be affected by the weather.
+At a micro level, weather affects the everyday person, forecasting helps people to plan their activities which may be affected by the weather.
 In this project, the dataset consisting of Australian cities in used, specifically, Melbourne is chsen as the main city for weather forecast.

 # Method
 # Analysis